A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Experimental

-For reverse micelles measurements, CTAB (0.186~g, 57~mM, Sigma-Aldrich) was dissolved in 8.39~mL of CCl$_{4}$, into which hexanol co-surfactant (0.460~g, 502~mM) was added.

-After addition of 50μM TEMPOL water (68~mg, 424~mM), yielding a molar ratio of H$_{2}$O:CTAB:hexanol 7.45:1:8.82, for a total H$_{2}$O:surfactant ratio of w$_{0}$ = 7.45), the sample was vortexed $2\times 30\;\text{s}$, rested for 5~min at r.t., and loaded into a 0.6 x 0.8~mm capillary tube (Fiber Optic Center, New Bedford, MA, USA) that was flame-sealed at both ends.
+\paragraph{description of samples} The spin probe TEMPOL (4-hydroxy-2,2,6,6-tetramethylpiperidin-1-oxyl, Sigma-Aldrich) provides the unpaired electron for all \gls{odnp} measurements shown here, including several studies that utilize pure solutions of the spin probe in water and in toluene (Sigma-Aldrich). \paragraph{} For reverse micelle measurements, CTAB (hexadecyltrimethylammonium bromide, 0.186~g, 57~mM, Sigma-Aldrich) was dissolved in 8.39~mL of CCl$_{4}$, into which hexanol co-surfactant (0.460~g, 502~mM) was added.
+After addition of water (68~mg, 424~mM), a total H$_{2}$O:CTAB:hexanol of 7.45:1:8.82 was obtained.
+The sample was then vortexed $2\times 30\;\text{s}$, allowed to rest for 5~min at r.t., and loaded into a $0.6\times 0.8\;\text{mm}$ capillary tube (Fiber Optic Center, New Bedford, MA, USA) that was flame-sealed at both ends.

-For measurements in the solenoid probe, a 13 mM NiSO$_{4}$ (Fisher) solution was prepared in a 5~mm o.d.
-NMR tube.
+For measurements of water samples not requiring \gls{odnp}, a 13~mM NiSO$_{4}$ (Fisher) solution was prepared.